BestWillInTheWorld/techshed-hugo/README.md

 ```
 * Since we're hosting on Netlify, their Identity sevice is available to wire-up identity & authentication to GitHub.
   * I've already enabled this in the Netlify hosting config following their [docs](https://www.netlifycms.org/docs/add-to-your-site/).
+    * I've also enabled Git Gateway to enable the CMS to write back to my repo
+      * `Settings > Identity > Services > Git Gateway`
+      * Permissions requested (full access to all repos) seem extreme, but Github allows you to control which Repos the netlify app has access to.
   * We also need to wire this into the `/admin/index.html` page and our default `\index.html` page for the whole site by adding the following into the `<head>` section of those pages:
     * `<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>`
     * In our case, the theme we're using has a full layout for `/index.html` the following assumes you're using a template of a similar structure, if not, you'll need to work out what's controlling the `<head>` for your site's `index.html` and follow a simlar process for that file.